Essential Guide to Residential & Commercial Safes

 Steel thickness is the second factor for burglary protection.
 Steel thickness is measured by gauge, with the smaller number indicating greater thickness.
 In most cases 12 gauge is sufficient to keep a burglar out of a home safe, but thicker steel gauge is available for higher security.

 It’s also important to consider the best location within your residence to install a safe.
 Choosing the right location is another important factor in protecting your valuables in case of a burglary or fire.
+Consider where you will install the safe and whether it is suitable for that location.
+Some safes require professional installation, while others can be installed by the homeowner.
+Also, consider the weight of the safe and whether the location can support it.
 Learn more about the best and worst places to keep it; read: Where to Install a Safe in Your Home.

 How to Choose the Best Safe for Your Business